 I was on the other side of the world watching the cherry blossoms bloom when I began to feel odd.
 Sick and woozy, as if I’d eaten something bad.
-I almost passed out on packed tubes and in scorching onsens (spas powered by natural hot springs).
+I almost passed out on packed tubes and in scorching onsens.
 I pushed the thought to the back of my mind that this felt very familiar and only mentioned it in a joking way to your father – I couldn’t bear to hope and be disappointed.

 A week later, jet-lagged and home again, I took a pregnancy test and within seconds two pink lines blossomed.
 It was the first sign I had of you.
 Almost three years exactly from learning I was pregnant with your brother, I was pregnant with you.

 It had been the longest winter.
-April is the cruellest month and it was then things finally snapped in somebody I love.
+April is the cruellest month and it was then things finally snapped with a family member.
 The crisis team was called and there was talk of secure psychiatric units.
 Things were so bad I wasn’t sure if I should go to Japan at all.
 How could I go?
 I felt so ill with stress I was barely sleeping, on the verge of fragmenting myself.
 To survive I would need to dredge every bit of my energy and resources.
 How could I stay?

 So we went to Japan, your father, your brother, me and you – my little stowaway.
 And among the mountains and the cherry trees, I felt something in me emerge from hibernation that I thought was long dead – hope.